-About your newborn’s first week of life
+About your newborn baby’s first weeks of life

-Changes in your newborn’s appearance in the first week of life
+Your newborn baby’s appearance in the first week of life

 Your baby might have one or more birthmarks, either at birth or later on.
 Birthmarks are common and usually don’t need medical attention.
 But if your baby’s birthmark concerns you or if it changes, it’s a good idea to have it checked by your GP or child and family health nurse.